 Avian hazing shall occur primarily near dam locations where predation risk is high (e.g., tailrace areas where fish may be disoriented after passing the project and/or forebay areas where fish may be delayed from passing the project).

 Birds shall be hazed near spillway and powerhouse discharge areas, juvenile bypass outfall(s) and where birds congregate or feed, ranging up to approximately 2,000 feet downstream of the dam and outfall site.
 Roosting and actively foraging birds shall also be hazed within the forebay boat restricted zones (BRZ).
+Hazing dates and methods for all projects are summarized in Table 1 below.

 During juvenile lamprey outmigration, hazers may be requested to focus hazing at specific areas of the project where juvenile lamprey are known to pass.

+Table 1.
+Hazing Dates and Methods at the Lower Columbia and Lower Snake River Projects.*